-If you are a citizen or permanent resident of Canada, you may be able to sponsor certain relatives to become a permanent resident under the Family Class (FC).
+If you are a citizen or permanent resident of Canada and at least 18 years old, you may be able to sponsor certain relatives to immigrate under the Family Class.

 Determine your eligibility

-Find out if you are eligible to sponsor other relatives.
+Find out if you are eligible to sponsor your relatives.

-If you live in Quebec, you will need to meet Quebec immigration sponsorship requirements.
+If you live in Quebec, you will need to meet the terms of Quebec’s immigration program.

-The process to sponsor your family begins when you, as a citizen or permanent resident in Canada, apply to be a sponsor.
+The process to sponsor your family begins when you, as a citizen or permanent resident of Canada, apply to be a sponsor.

 Check processing times

-Find out how long it will take CIC to process your application for family sponsorship.
+Find out how long it will take CIC to process your application to sponsor your family.

-Learn what happens after you apply for family sponsorship.
+Learn what happens after you apply to sponsor your family.

 Prepare for arrival

-Find out what you need to prepare for your family member’s arrival in Canada.
+Find out what you need to do to prepare for your family members arrival in Canada.

 - Which family members may come with me to Canada when I immigrate?